pbinkley/microcopying_1940/index.markdown

 <p>Furthermore, I want to say we know next to nothing
-about the great exploring expeditions all through the Plateau of Brazil, that have been going on there for five centuries, <span style="page" id="page159">[p.159]</span> and those are of great interest to us, because from commercial standpoint our interest in South America is very, very great in that tropical plateau of Brazil where all the things we now buy from the East are available without difficulty.
+about the great exploring expeditions all through the Plateau of Brazil, that have been going on there for five centuries, <span class="page" id="page159">[p.159]</span> and those are of great interest to us, because from commercial standpoint our interest in South America is very, very great in that tropical plateau of Brazil where all the things we now buy from the East are available without difficulty.
 Those books can be obtained, and there are only two decent Portuguese